punteney/tutorial-django/index.rst

 * Output of workon command in the virtualenv install
 * Create the docs folder
 * Refactor the config files to use fabric templates
+* Configure postgres to allow access to the DB from the specific IP's without passwords

 Indices and tables